Humberside Seahawks: Noted players

 The big Canadian defender originally joined the Seahawks as player-coach from the Medway Bears, helping GM Adrian Florence mould the team into a successful franchise.
-Rugged and likeable, he quickly became to the Seahawks what Shannon Hope was to the Devils and Shudra to the Steelers – vacating his coaching duties in 1993 only to concentrate on playing.
+Considered to be rugged and likeable, he quickly became to the Seahawks what Shannon Hope was to the Devils and Shudra to the Steelers – vacating his coaching duties in 1993 only to concentrate on playing.
 But Wembley was to be his swansong, the love affair ending as a trade to the Solihull Barons was followed by spells in Milton Keynes, Durham, Newcastle, and Phoenix in the WCHL.
 He finally returned as coach of the Kingston Hawks in 1999–2000.
-A broken leg and less gifted players meant the good times were not to be repeated.
+Due to a broken leg and less gifted players, however, meant the good times were not to be repeated.